Hearthstone’s The Boomsday Project continues Dr. Boom’s climb to stardom

 Card games are an important and growing market in video games worth $1.3 billion in 2017, research firm Superdata reports.
 It should hit $1.7 billion in 2019.
 Hearthstone makes 3.3 times more than its closet competitor, and expansions give players a reason to keep spending more money on preorders, hero skins, and card packs.
 And to keep players interested (and attract new folks), The Boomsday Project will add 135 new cards when it launches on August 7, including legendary spells for each class and the new Magnetic keyword.
 Magnetic minions can attach to Mech cards to increase their stats, but you can also just play them like a normal minion.

 But new sets aren’t just about cards.
-Expansions have theme, using World of Warcraft’s history and settings for inspiration.
+Expansions have themes, using World of Warcraft’s history and settings for inspiration.
 We’ve seen sets based on famous characters like The Lich King and Medivh.
 Next to them, Dr. Boom is a nobody.
 In World of Wacraft, he’s just some goblin you’re sent to kill as you’re leveling through the game.
 But then he appeared as a card in Hearthstone’s first full expansion, 2014’s Goblins vs. Gnomes.

 This card became one of the most powerful minions the game has ever seen.
 It helped propel Dr. Boom into a recognizable character.
 We went into almost every deck from that era, earning the nickname “Dr. Seven” because he’d come out on Turn 7 in so many matches.